Naked Evil: Reception

+The Monthly Film Bulletin wrote: "Crudely conceived, woodenly directed black magic thriller.
+The cast, playing dead straight, are very weak, and the few macabre moments are singularly unconvincing."

+Kine Weekly wrote: "Black-Magic hokum. ...
+This is absolute rubbish, but very enjoyable because it is played quite straight and the atmosphere is just right."

 Film critic Bryan Senn quotes Gordon as having said that he was disappointed with Naked Evil, as he had planned it to be 'a real horror film' with greater emphasis on the 'voodoo stuff and less of the gangsterism and all that'.
-As such, and because of limitations imposed by the low budget, Gordon said that 'It's not what I would really call a genre picture in its present form.
-It's sort of neither fish nor fowl'.
+As such, and because of limitations imposed by the low budget, Gordon said that "It's not what I would really call a genre picture in its present form.
+It's sort of neither fish nor fowl".
 Senn himself finds good and bad in the film, writing that 'Director Stanley Goulder's clever staging and cinematographer Geoffrey Faithful's atmospheric lighting and camerawork weave a palpable spell of evil around the sinister events'.
 But he goes on to say that 'Unfortunately, Naked Evil's rather schizophrenic construction tends to weaken the film's overall impact and undermines Gould's careful staging' in that 'the more mundane gangster scenes' and 'cheap nightclub sets seem dull and out of place next to the more fantastical Obeah angle'.

 While Hamilton writes that Naked Evil 'has moments of genuine quality', he also finds a 'tendency toward padding', as in the screen time devoted to Danny and Beverley's romance, the activities of 'West Indian' street gangs and a 'dull flashback, dragged out in slow motion'.
 He says that the 'acting is best described as adequate' and is critical of the portrayal of the film's Jamaican students - who one character, Tuttle, describes as always happy - as being 'prone to burst spontaneously into the singing of calypsos'.

 British film historian Phil Hardy offers harsh criticism of the film.
 He calls Naked Evil 'racist sensationalism about evil voodoo practices in England' and calls it 'a tiresomely offensive film exploiting the Boy's Own black bogeyman stereotype, even though some of "them" may appear to be decent chaps'.
 However, he places no blame on the actors themselves as black actors had few opportunities in Britain at the time the film was made.